starless-sky-protocol/docs/docs/getting-started.md

     cd ./src/system/application/Config
     cp config.php.example config.php

+> Note: you must put the directory root of your HTTP server to `/src`

 With this, we will have the configuration file that will define configuration constants of the server that is running.

-To read the configuration file documentation, see the [configuration file](/configuration)
+To read about the configuration file documentation, see the [configuration file](/configuration)